pcleckler/Objects.mjs/README.md

 # Objects.mjs
-A repository of Object-specific JavaScript functions in module form.
+A repository of Object-specific client-side JavaScript functions in module form.